 |September 11, 2020||

-Written comments will inform the design of the reporting platform and assist the BCUC in establishing final reporting guidelines.
+All reporting entities were invited to provide written comments on a draft of the reporting guidelines by Friday, September 25, 2020.
+Written comments informed the design of the reporting platform and assisted the BCUC in establishing the final reporting guidelines.

 |September 25, 2020||Canadian Fuels Association Written Comments|

 |September 25, 2020||Shell Canada Written Comments|